Temporal bandwidth of consecutive polariton condensation: Abstract

 \section{Abstract}

 The advent of organic polaritonics has led to the realisation of all-optical transistors, logic gates, and single photon-switches operating at room temperature.
-In this Letter, we develop a microscopic theory accounting for thermalisation, vibron-relaxation, and radiative and ballistic polariton losses to investigate the intrinsic limitations of the temporal separation of consecutive polariton condensates.
-We test and verify our theoretical predictions using an optical pump-pump configuration with different pulse width and unravel the importance of lateral ballistic losses in defining the upper limit of the temporal bandwidth, reaching $\sim 240~\rm GHz$.
+In this Letter, we develop a microscopic theory accounting for thermalisation, vibron-relaxation, and kinetic bimolecular quenching of polaritons and excitons to investigate the intrinsic limitations of the temporal separation of consecutive polariton condensates.
+We test and verify our theoretical predictions using an optical pump-pump configuration with different pulse widths and unravel the importance of kinetic losses in defining the upper limit of the temporal bandwidth, reaching $\sim 240~\rm GHz$.

 The breakdown of Dennard scaling law \cite{Fiori2014} has limited the computational capabilities of modern processors at few GHz.
 Different optical platforms have been proposed to overcome this limit \cite{Jose2022, Shuo2018, Miller2017, Volz2012} with the promise of accelerating classical computing using optical neural networks \cite{SturmONN2022}, reducing losses of photonic integrated circuits \cite{Xu2021,Shen2017}, and achieving ultra-low energy-per-bit costs of information processing \cite{deCea2021}.
 However, the scalability of their operational functionalities is bounded by the large volume of the nonlinear media \cite{Miller2010, Caulfield2007, Hardy07}.
 Furthermore, the operation of a NOT gate, necessary for full logic functionality, requires coherent control in order to switch-off an optical signal with another \cite{Kundermann2003,Miller2010com}.
-An alternative platform based on exciton-polariton condensates offers large intrinsic nonlinearities through their matter component \cite{Delteil2019, Estrecho2019,Kavokin2017}.
+An alternative platform based on exciton-polariton condensates offers large intrinsic nonlinearities through their matter component \cite{Kavokin2017}, broad spectral tunability \cite{Putintsev2023,McGhee2023,Sannikov2019,Tsotsis2014}, and the potential for electrical injection \cite{Schneider2013, Jayaprakash2019, Christogiannis2013, Paschos2017}.
 Recent advances of the exciton-polariton physics in organic semiconductor microcavities have translated all-optical transistor functionalities from cryogenic temperatures \cite{hwang2009,ballarini2013,chen2013} to room temperature operation \cite{Zasedatelev2019}, allowing for the realisation of the universal NOR gate without the necessity for coherent control and critical biasing \cite{Sannikov2024} and single-photon switching \cite{Zasedatelev2021}.